-The Okavango's main ‘buffalo fence’ runs through part of the Mapula Reserve.
-Although this can detract from the aesthetics of some views, the game largely ignores, easily passing from one side to the other through its many gaps.
+The Okavango's main “buffalo fence” runs through part of the Mapula reserve.
+Although this can detract from the aesthetics of some views, the game largely ignores it, easily passing from one side to the other through its many gaps.
 Game drives operate on both sides of the fence, and the range which these can cover varies depending on flood levels.
-On our most recent visit, the wildlife on both sides of the buffalo fence was very varied: we saw red lechwe, impala, kudu, zebra, wildebeest, steenbok, waterbuck, reedbuck, porcupine, hyena, jackal, genet, caracal and lion!
-Buffalo and elephant are also permanent residents in this reserve.
-The birding was also excellent.
+Due to the different eco-systems, wildlife on both sides is plentiful and varied, and the birding is excellent.

-Directions: Mapula Lodge is a 40-minute light aircraft flight from Maun, followed by a game drive of approximately 30 minutes depending on the wildlife you see on the way.
+- Mapula Lodge is approximately 40 minutes by light aircraft from Maun, followed by a game drive of about 30 minutes, depending on water levels and the wildlife you see on the way.
 When the water is high (usually from around end April to mid-October) you are more likely to boat into camp after a short ten-minute drive from the airstrip.

 Food & drink

 - On past visits we have found the food at Mapula variable, but on our most recent two visits in 2019 the food was very good.
 With advance warning most dietary requirements can be accommodated.

 Our early-morning breakfast before the day's first activity was a full continental buffet of cereals, pastries, yoghurt and fruit.
 A cooked breakfast was on offer too, along with coffee and tea.

 An early lunch, generally plated, is served after your morning safari activity.
 On our most recent visit, in November 2019, we enjoyed battered hake served with a fresh green salad and steam vegetables.
 This was followed by a platter of cheese with biscuits and fresh fruit.